 Organizations that apply these four principles of inclusive design develop talent systems and processes that eliminate inequities and accommodate all human differences.
 So, if your goal is to use inclusive design to create equality for everyone, how will you know when you’ve met your goal?
 Look to see whether you’ve achieved equality across these four work experiences:

-To learn more about how organizations like yours have put inclusive design principles into practice to attract, advance and retain talent, download the full article, “Inclusive Design for Talent Systems: Part 2, The ‘Reference Man’ Rules” or watch the webinar here.
+To learn more about how organizations like yours have put inclusive design principles into practice to attract, advance and retain talent, download the full article, “Inclusive Design for Talent Systems: Part 2, The ‘Reference Man’ Rules.” or watch the webinar here.
+You might also be interested in our podcast on HRO Today, One Size Does Not Fit All: Building an Inclusive Workforce.
 And please get in touch to discuss how we can help you make sure your organization’s DNA is inclusive of everyone.